wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/9-lab.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the widened table visual with Salesperson, Sales, and Target columns.](../media/lab-2-7-ss.png)](../media/lab-2-7-ss.png#lightbox)

     It's now possible to visualize sales and targets.
 But take care, for two reasons.
 First, there is no filter on a time period, and so targets also include future target values.
 Second, targets are not additive, and so the total should not be displayed.
-They can either disabled by using a visual formatting property or removed by using calculation logic.
+They can either be disabled by using a visual formatting property or removed by using calculation logic.
 You’ll follow the second approach by creating a target measure in the **Create DAX calculations in Power BI Desktop, Part 2** lab that’ll return BLANK when more than one salesperson is filtered.

 ## Exercise 2: Enforce row-level security